danielecampione/open_teradata_viewer/readme.txt

 in release 14.00.00.08:

 DR 156036 Add connection parameter FINALIZE_AUTO_CLOSE=ON/OFF (default OFF) to control finalize method auto-closing JDBC objects

-This release includes changes to address the following DRs, originally included in release 14.00.00.07:

-DR 155666 Accommodate more rows from the Teradata Database than the Activity Count indicates

 This release includes changes to address the following DRs, originally included in release 14.00.00.05: